toponteam/TopOn-OpenApi/en/TopOnOpenAPI_EN.md

 - The client generates a key based on the content of the API request, including the HTTP headers and bodies.
 - The client uses MD5 to sign on the key that generated in the first step.
 - The client sends the API request content along with the signed key to the server.
-- After receiving the request, the server repeats the above first and second steps and calculates the expected sign at the server.
+- After receiving the request, the server repeats the above first and second steps and calculates the expected signature at the server.
-- The server compares the expected sign with the sign key that sent by the client, and if it is identical, the request can passe the security verification, otherwise  reject.
+- The server compares the expected signature with the signed key that sent by the client.If they are entirely consistent with eachother, the request can pass the security verification.Otherwise, it will be rejected.

 ### 3.2 Header general request params